AzizbekLive/Dictionary/README.md

 # Disclaimer:

-Please note that this app was developed for educational purposes during my time at GITA Academy, and its primary goal was to enhance my skills as a developer.
+This app was developed for educational purposes during my time at GITA Academy, and its primary goal was to enhance my skills as a developer.
 It may not be actively maintained or updated.

 Feel free to explore the codebase and use it as a reference for your own Android app development projects.

+# Support
+If you have any questions or need assistance, please feel free to [contact us](https://t.me/azizlive).